Goscote, Walsall: History

-In the 1930s when Walsall council designated Goscote as the site of a new council housing development to rehouse families from town centre slums.
-By the outbreak of World War II in 1939, more than 400 families had been rehoused to new council housing in Goscote Lane, Goscote Lodge Crescent, Hildicks Crescent, Middle Crescent and Hildicks Place.
-Further new housing was developed by the council around Goscote after the war ended in 1945.
+In the 1930s, Walsall council built around 400 houses and bungalows in Goscote Lane, Goscote Lodge Crescent, Hildicks Crescent, Middle Crescent and Hildicks Place.
+These were built to rehouse people from town centre slums.
+Smaller developments took place over the next four decades.

 However, Goscote was in serious decline by the 1980s with high crime rates, unemployment and the deteriorating condition of the housing.
 Demand for housing in the area became low, leading to an increase in the number of empty properties.
 Arson attacks were also a frequent occurrence.

 The Blakenall ward was earmarked for major regeneration from April 2001 as part of the government's New Deal initiative to regenerate some of the country's most deprived areas.

 In May 2004, Walsall council unveiled plans to demolish nearly 900 homes in Blakenall Heath, Harden and Goscote, with the area around Goscote Lodge Crescent featuring on the shortlist of properties for possible demolition.
-These also included a large section of 1930s council housing around Harden and Blakenall Heath, although eventually some of the properties at risk of demolition were later selected for refurbishment.
+These also included a large section of 1930s council housing around Harden and Blakenall Heath, although eventually some of the properties at risk of demolition were later retained.

 In January 2007, the local council confirmed that it intended to demolish 281 interwar properties in Goscote Lodge Crescent, Hildicks Crescent and Middle Crescent and Hildicks Place.
 By this stage, several houses on the estate had already been demolished due to attacks by vandals and arsonists while they were empty.
 103 of the 281 condemned houses were already empty.
-By April 2008, just over 20 families remained on the condemned estate, which the remaining residents were now comparing to war-torn Basra in Iraq due to increased arson, looting and vandalism.
+By April 2008, just over 20 families remained on the condemned estate, which the remaining residents were now comparing to war-torn Basra in Iraq due to an increase in arson, looting and vandalism.
 Some of the condemned properties had already been demolished by this stage, and within a year almost all of the estate had been demolished.
 The final resident left the estate in July 2011, enabling the demolition to be completed.
 Plans for 808 new homes on the estate were announced at the end of that year, with construction work to begin in 2018.

 Planning permission was granted in late 2018 for the third and final phase of 407 new homes to be built in partnership between Walsall Housing Group and Keepmoat Housing.
-As of July 2020 construction work was in progress on the phase.
+Work was underway within two years.